Before a destination is selected, its political situation, recent and previous history, and national issues are evaluated.

 Their primary responsibility is the oversight and development of their small group.
 They provide constant supervision and frequent attendance checks to ensure the safety of each team member assigned to them.

-Missionary Advisor candidates usually arrive to their mission trip registration 2 days earlier than regular missionaries, so that they can go through a training process.
-Their leadership skills are then vetted by Project Directors and Team Leaders and they are given additional education on travel safety and small group coaching.
+Missionary Advisor candidates leadership skills are vetted by Project Directors and Team Leaders and they are given additional education on travel safety and small group coaching.

-Each team (usually comprised of 25-30 students) is led by two Team Leaders (age 21+), one male and one female.
+Each team (usually comprised of 25-30 students) is led by Global Expeditions Certified Team Leaders (age 20+).

-Both the male and female Team Leaders work together to build a strong sense of family and positive morale among their students.
-Together they are responsible for providing direction and oversight at ministry sites and ensuring their missionaries are being effective.
+The Team Leaders work together to build a strong sense of family and positive morale among their students.
+They are responsible for providing direction and oversight at ministry sites and ensuring their missionaries are being effective.
 Team Leaders are responsible for developing their teams spiritually and holding them accountable to growth opportunities.
 They are expected to help their teens process through their trip as it progresses and cast vision on a daily basis.
 Team Leaders should be confident and ready to vocally direct a large group of students in the right direction.

 They provide leadership support to the senior level project leaders (Project Directors) by assisting with the many logistics of the project.
 Country Assistants keep communication to parents alive by updating the group’s Facebook page, posting pictures while the trip is out on the field, and fielding incoming messages from parents.
 They keep documentation organized, run errands onsite, and serve as logistics support.
 Since they are involved with the behind-the-scene tasks, which are not always time consuming, they will also get the chance to join teams out on ministry.